When Iron Maiden Opened for Kiss on the ‘Unmasked’ Tour

-Between Aug.
-29 and Oct.
-13, 1980, two of the biggest names in hard rock history — Kiss and Iron Maiden — embarked on a European tour together.
-But what many people forget is that, at the time, Iron Maiden was but a fledgling outfit, just months removed from releasing their eponymous LP, and still hustling to distinguish themselves from other New Wave of British Heavy Metal hopefuls.
+Just months removed from releasing their eponymous LP, they were still hustling to distinguish themselves from other New Wave of British Heavy Metal hopefuls.
 As for headliners, the self-appointed “hottest band in the land” was then facing a severe downturn in their career fortunes, as they toured behind their poorly received (and misleadingly titled) Unmasked album.

 In other words, everything was in place for a very eventful tour.
 But let’s back up just a little bit first.

-But, to Kiss’ credit, New York’s kabuki-faced finest had never hesitated to pick the hottest young bands as their special guests (AC/DC, Judas Priest, Cheap Trick) and, by all accounts, they were very welcoming and professional towards the boys in Maiden.
 According to Iron Maiden’s authorized biography, Run to the Hills, Kiss bassist Gene Simmons made a point of visiting his special guests’ dressing room early in the tour to praise their debut album.
-When challenged by Maiden’s impertinent Di’Anno as to whether Gene had even heard it, the Demon immediately rattled off all the song titles, in order!
+When challenged by Maiden’s impertinent Di’Anno as to whether Gene had even heard it, Simmons immediately rattled off all the song titles – in order.

 This camaraderie was misconstrued with dire circumstances by Stratton, who took to spending more time and even traveling between shows with Kiss’ road crew instead of his own bandmates.
-Stratton would later play this down as his gregarious nature, but to his fellow bandmates, already sensing increasing musical differences in the four-to-five-year age gap separating them from Dennis, it suggested that, perhaps, he wasn’t the right man for the job.
+Stratton would later play this down as his gregarious nature.
+His fellow bandmates, however, were already sensing increasing musical differences in the four-to-five-year age gap separating them from Dennis.
+They began to wonder if perhaps he wasn’t the right man for the job.

 After winding their way together through Germany, Belgium, France, Switzerland, back to Germany, then over to the Netherlands, Sweden, Denmark and Norway, Kiss and Iron Maiden finally went their separate ways after Oct.
-13. The former headed to Australia for what would prove to be Frehley’s final shows with Kiss until their '90s reunion, while the latter returned to the U.K. where they promptly dismissed Stratton and replaced him with Adrian Smith.
+13. Kiss headed to Australia for what would prove to be Frehley’s final shows until their '90s reunion, while Iron Maiden returned to the U.K. where they promptly dismissed Stratton and replaced him with Adrian Smith.